mekhti11/email-crawler/Readme.md

 ```bash
 $ python2 email_crawler.py "keyword" 10
 ```
-"keyword" - String for searching on Google.
+"keyword" - String that will be searched on Google

-10 - Number of websites that will crawl from searching on Google.
+10 - The number of websites that will be chosen from search results on Google.

 #### Get Crawled emails
 ```bash